Northeast Georgia Salvation Army assistance programs.

 Salvation Army centers disbursed across northeastern Georgia are committed to helping struggling families meet their needs.
 Clients may be temporarily unemployed, faced with a crisis, or have some other type of short term hardship.
+Find everything from rent help or homeless shelters to free food (including Christmas and Thanksgiving meals), furniture, bank to school supplies and more.
 Case managers from centers in cities like Toccoa or counties including Habersham will provide direct financial assistance, if possible, or they may offer referrals.

 Emergency assistance and family services are offered to those who qualify.
 The Salvation Army, working with partner organizations and government resources, can help ensure a family gets its basic needs met.
 Most of what is available in the region is done so through the statewide Project Share program.

 At the same time someone is seeking financial aid, social workers also offer long term self-sufficiency.
 This can include information on employment resources in northeast Georgia, job training, and much more.
 Case managers from the Salvation Army in regions such as Hall and Franklin want to assist people when they are struggling and to very importantly help them get back on track with paying the bills and providing for themselves.

 When someone has no other options, and if funding allows, then limited amounts of financial assistance may be paid out.
 This can include homeless prevention type funds, so money for rent, energy bills, food, or similar expenses.
 Some basic medical needs may be met too, in particular prescriptions and information on local community clinics in the northeastern part of Georgia.